1st Note

 Virtue vs RP220

-The Virtue scores higher in Beginner and Value.
+The Virtue scores higher in beginner support and value for money.
 The Virtue costs $100 less.
-Choose the Virtue if you prioritize beginner-friendly features.
+Choose the Virtue if beginner-friendly features matters most.

 Ringway RP220 →